cry-inc/bdm/readme.md

 ## Quickstart

 1. Show version number of application: `bdm -about`
-2. Generate and print a random API key: `bdm -genkey`
+2. Generate and print a new random API token: `bdm -gentoken`
-3. Start the repository server: `bdm -server -key=mykey -port=2323`
+3. Start the repository server: `bdm -server -writetoken=mytoken -port=2323`
-4. Upload a new package: `bdm -upload -package="foo" -input="path/to/foo-folder/" -key=mykey -remote="http://127.0.0.1:2323"`
+4. Upload a new package: `bdm -upload -package="foo" -input="path/to/foo-folder/" -token=mytoken -remote="http://127.0.0.1:2323"`
 5. Download the package: `bdm -download -package="foo" -version=1 -output="where/to/put/foo/" -remote="http://127.0.0.1:2323"`
 6. Verify existing download: `bdm -check -package="foo" -version=1 -input="where/to/check/foo/" -remote="http://127.0.0.1:2323"`
 7. Open the URL `http://127.0.0.1:2323` in your browser for the web UI to inspect packages